Timeline: Key dates and milestones in the S&P 500's history

 On March 4, 1957, the Standard & Poor's 500 .INX .SPX was introduced.

 The S&P 500 index has became synonymous with the term “U.S. stock market.”
 It is one of the leading benchmarks for the market, even though others, including the Russell and Wilshire indexes, are broader measures of the market.
-Still, investors use the S&P 500 as the main index to measure their portfolios’ performance, with roughly $5.6 trillion benchmarked to the S&P 500.
+Still, investors use the S&P 500 as the main index to measure their portfolios’ performance against, with about $5.58 trillion benchmarked to the S&P 500.

 The S&P’s 500 companies represent the U.S. market more broadly than the Dow Jones industrial average, which includes the stocks of only 30 companies.